DriftingEmbers/DriftingEmbers/README.md

 ###

-<p align="left">My name is Shahid, and I'm a Web Developer, and Python Programer, from Kashmir, India</p>
+<p align="left">My name is Shahid, and I'm a Web Developer, and Python programmer</p>

 ###